osalvador/ReplicaDB/docs/docs.md

 ```

-### 4.2.1 Oracle BLOB, CLOB and XMLType columns
+### 4.2.1 Oracle XMLType columns

-ReplicaDB interprets all the columns as Stirng, in this way it simplifies the transformations between different systems, on the other hand it can sometimes suppose a problem (Encodings, date formats...).

-So you can replicate any column regardless of its type, as long as it can be interpreted as Stirng.
-For example, CLOB columns are compatible because the Oracle driver performs the transformation to String.
-In the case of the XMLType columns, we must perform the conversion in the sql statement, in the `source.query` parameter; for example with `t.xmldoc.getclobval () xmldoc`.
-For more information: [Oracle XMLType](https://docs.oracle.com/database/121/ARPLS/t_xml.htm#ARPLS71964)

-{::comment}
-El caso de las columnas BLOB tengo que probar.
-{:/comment}
+Oracle XMLType columns are LOBs that have a special treatment.
+To use these columns natively from Java you need to import the oracle libraries `xdb6` and `xmlparserv2`.
+In addition to that, in the ReplicaDB performance tests we have verified that there are memory leaks when treating this type of data.

+To avoid adding more libraries and memory leaks, we must convert the XMLType column to CLOB or BLOB in the SQL statement using the [`XMLSerialize`](https://docs.oracle.com/en/database/oracle/oracle-database/19/adxdb/generation-of-XML-data-from-relational-data.html#GUID-55FE9CED-5B25-4DA2-9F9E-921DF8276EB8) instruction.

 **Example**